MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ### Can the source and target tenants utilize the same domain name?

-No, the source tenant and target tenant domain names must be unique.
-For example, a source domain of contoso.com and the target domain of northwindtraders.com.
+No, the source tenant and target tenant domain names must be unique; for example, a source domain of contoso.com and the target domain of northwindtraders.com.

 ### Will shared mailboxes move and still work?

-Yes, however, we only keep the store permissions as described in these articles:
+Yes.
+However, we only keep the store permissions as described in these articles:

 - [Manage permissions for recipients in Exchange Online](/exchange/recipients-in-exchange-online/manage-permissions-for-recipients)
 - [How to grant Exchange and Outlook mailbox permissions in Office 365 dedicated](https://support.microsoft.com/topic/how-to-grant-exchange-and-outlook-mailbox-permissions-in-office-365-dedicated-bac01b2c-08ff-2eac-e1c8-6dd01cf77287)